joshuaeckroth/csci141-website/homework/homework-14.markdown

 Write a function that takes an integer as input and returns the smallest integer greater than one that divides it.

 Make use of the `Math.floor()` method, as described below.
+You do not need to import Math, you can just refer to the method directly.
 Give it an argument such that the return value is `13.0`.

 > `public static double floor(double a)`
 >